The solution to the challenge lies in the positioning of the design elements within your website.

 But the directive (to “Sign Up”) is consistent.

-Designing for the web is a challenging task, given that only 55% of users view a page for less than 15 seconds.
+Designing for the web is a challenging task, given that most users view a page for less than 15 seconds.

 Grabbing the attention of website visitors isn’t easy.